tymyrddin/purple/source/docs/threat-modelling/attack-path-mapping.md

 Extend paths step by step.
 From each entry point, ask: what would this adversary try next?
 What do they gain from this step?
 Where does that lead?
 Continue until the path reaches something whose loss, compromise, or disruption would actually hurt: a critical asset, a sensitive data store, an operational system.

 Repeat for each entry point.
-You are looking for overlap: steps that appear in multiple attack paths are chokepoints, and chokepoints are usually the most efficient places to strengthen defences.
+Look for overlap: steps that appear in multiple attack paths are chokepoints, and chokepoints are usually the most efficient places to strengthen defences.

 ## Reading the map